ssbc/visual-docs/js/README.md

 This is a helper script to convert an anime.js timeline into CSS animation, currently in a very raw stage, which just logs data to the browser console.

 ## What does it do?
-- calculates and logs the total duration of the timeline
+- calculates the total duration of the timeline
 - gets the `id` of each target (animated element) - they'll all need ids for now.
 - converts relative time values to absolute values (keyframes)
 - converts those keyframes to percentages of total duration
 - lists all keyframes, animated property and value changes for each target
+- duplicates the first and last keyframe of each animation at 0% and 100%
 - logs the `targets` object to the console.

 There's still a bit of manual work required for now.